thaliproject/thali/_posts/2015-06-02-WI-Fi-Direct-final-results-for-Discovery.md

 layout: post
 title: WI-Fi Direct final results for Discovery
 ---
-Did finally notice that there was one bad assumption in my thoughts about the power consumption of the WiFi direct discovery.
-Basically I though that it does not matter whether I have peers around or not.
+WiFi direct discovery has different battery consumption patterns based on if there are peers are around or not.
+The lack of peers actually increases battery consumption.

-Anyway, happy to be set strait on the issue, and the results are now in, for more see my [blog article](http://www.drjukka.com/blog/wordpress/?p=124)
+For the details please see my [blog article](http://www.drjukka.com/blog/wordpress/?p=124)